 “Nothing.
 Must have gotten water on my shirt when I was combing my hair it in the bathroom,” I said.

 But the nothing was something.
-It was the first bead of sweat in line to create a nightmare of epic proportions.
+It was the first bead of sweat in a Congo line of many to create a nightmare of epic proportions.
 There was a storm brewing and I was too stupid to see it on the horizon.

 With every passing minute I could feel the group’s warm stares on me.
 My face started to redden and I was now dripping with sweat.
 I kept looking at the clock noting that I had at least 45 minutes of class left.
 I tried to relax as I was passed off to the next dance partner.
 I took a deep breath and suddenly during a lull in the music I heard a familiar voice scream out, “JIMMY OSTERHOUT PISSED ALL OVA THE BACK OF HIS SHIRT!”

 Every single ocular ball not clouded by teenage onset-cataracts was trained on me, searing and pointed.
-We were all sweating like we had just escaped from a Hanoi prison but I was the one being made as an example.
-I could hear a few giggles from the crowd.
-A positive, leave him alone remarks from another.
-The nail in the coffin was one student named T.J. yelling out, “What a fag.”
+We were all sweating like we had just escaped from a Hanoi prison but I was the one being made of as an example.
+I could hear a few giggles from the crowd but the nail in the coffin was one student named T.J. yelling out, “What a fag.”

 That was the bomb.
 The groups laughter surrounded me and I was eventually shrouded in my own shame.